acm-cui/website-cui2022/README.md

 6. GitHub run a number of automatic checks, and then the changes will appear on conversationaluserinterfaces.org

 This process can take a few minutes.
 If it doesn't seem to work, message Martin Porcheron as there may be a build error (the system fails quietly for now).

-If you're installing any new Ruby Gems, let Martin know as he may need to run `build install` on the Pi.